Macintosh II: Graphics

 The original ROMs in the Macintosh II contained a bug that prevented the system from recognizing more than one megabyte of memory address space on a Nubus card.
 Every Macintosh II manufactured until approximately November 1987 had this defect.
 This happened because Slot Manager was not 32-bit clean.
 Apple offered a well-publicized recall of the faulty ROMs and released a program to test whether a particular Macintosh II had the defect.
-As a result, it is rare to find a Macintosh II with the original ROMs.